-It is not completely clear how endometriosis occurs.
+It is not completely clear why endometriosis occurs.
 It is suspected that some of the menstrual period blood flows into the abdomen via a fallopian tube during the period.
-This menstrual blood contains viable uterine mucous membrane cells which can colonise the abdomen.
+This blood contains viable uterine mucous membrane cells, which can colonise the abdomen.

 The endometriosis nodes respond to the female cycle in the same way as the uterine mucous membrane.
 This also results in a cycle-dependent build-up and reduction in the mucous membrane outside the uterus, and accordingly to bleeding during the menstrual period.

 The symptoms of endometriosis typically occur around the time of the menstrual period and are therefore often misinterpreted.

 Typical symptoms of endometriosis are:

 - Severe pain in the lower abdomen which starts several days before menstruation

 - Chronic lower abdominal pain

 - Difficulty in passing water (bladder) or with defaecation (bowel)

 The symptoms of endometriosis are often not recognised immediately because they are interpreted by affected women as normal pain associated with menstruation.
 It is assumed that around one in ten women suffers from endometriosis.
 This means that endometriosis is one of the most common diseases among women.
 In some cases, endometriosis nodes do not cause any symptoms at all and go unrecognised throughout a woman's life.